2020PB/police-brutality/reports/Washington.md

 ### During arrests, man yells at police; police retaliate against crowd | June 7th

-Police surrounded a barricade in the street and began arresting protesters.
+Police surrounded a barricade in the street near 11th and Pine and began arresting protesters.
 One man is seen working his way through the crowd to the front and yells at officers.
 There appears to be some pushing.

 Police then retaliate against the crowd, firing tear gas and spraying pepper spray indiscriminately.
 Police continue to do so well after protesters have moved to the sides.